X16Community/x16-docs/X16 Reference - 09 - VERA Programmer's Reference.md

 When used with the saw, the result is more substle.
 It adds some overtones to the saw.

+Setting the PW/XOR to 00 for Tri/Saw inverts the waveform from what it was prior to the addition of the XOR feature.
+Be careful of phasing as a result.

 **Noise** Just like the other waveform types, the frequency of the noise waveform can be controlled using frequency.
 In this case a higher frequency will give brighter noise and a lower value will give darker noise.
 The PWM/XOR values do not influence the noise shape.